Trout Hollow Nature Reserve was generously donated by the Knight family to EBC in 2021 and is a truly unique property of 160 acres.

 Indeed, as you walk along trails flanked by cedar groves that seem to have been there forever, you are actually at times walking along the upper lip of 100-year-old hydro and milling channels.
-During your walk you can see the remains of the mill house, S pipe and sluice gates along the Trout Hollow trail which winds along Bighead River and fields of ferns and native plants, including trilliums and columbine.
-There is a reason John Muir, famous naturalist, visited this area!
+During your walk, you can see the remains of the mill house, S pipe and sluice gates along the Trout Hollow trail which winds along Bighead River and fields of ferns and native plants, including trilliums and columbine.
+There is a reason John Muir, a famous naturalist, visited this area!

 Georgian Bay Milling and Power Company Mill House

 This Mill House was once the heart of the Georgian Bay Milling and Power Company that generated power for the whole region, now reclaimed by nature.
 Explore, but beware of Poison Ivy!